Comptometer: Origins

 The comptometer is the direct descendant of the key-driven machine of Thomas Hill patented in the United States in 1857 and of the Pascaline invented by Blaise Pascal in France in 1642.
 By just replacing the input wheels of the Pascaline by the columns of keys of Hill's machine, the comptometer was invented.
 Addition is performed exactly the same way, and both the Pascaline and the Comptometer make use of the 9's complement method for subtraction, but in the case of the comptometer it is the operator who must choose the right keys for the subtrahend (each key has its 9's complement written in miniature letter next to it).

 The first comptometers

 Dorr Felt began his work on the comptometer in 1882 and started building the first prototype during the American Thanksgiving holidays of 1884.
 Because of his limited amount of money, he used a macaroni box for the outside box, and skewers, staples and rubber bands for the mechanism inside.
 It was finished soon after New Year's Day, 1885.
 This prototype, called the macaroni box, is in the Smithsonian Institution in Washington, D.C., United States.

-Shortly after, Robert Tarrant, the owner of a Chicago workshop, gave Felt a salary of $6 a week, a bench to work on, and what would add up to $5,000 to build his first practical machine, which he finished in October 5, 1886.
+Shortly after, Robert Tarrant, the owner of a Chicago workshop, gave Felt a salary of $6 a week, a bench to work on, and what would add up to $5,000 to build his first practical machine, which he finished on October 5, 1886.

 By September 1887, eight production machines had been built.